-Transparent management and services

-ARAG attaches great importance to the transparency of its management and services, which secures the trust of customers and employees and thus boosts the company's credibility and competitive position.
-The ARAG Essentials and Leadership Standards prescribe an open style of communication with customers and employees.
-They guide the thoughts and actions of all ARAG employees and provide orientation in ever-changing markets.
+Transparent management and services 103-1/2/3 Management approach ARAG attaches great importance to the transparency of its management and services, which secures the trust of customers and employees and thus hoosts the company's

 Making information about products and services understandable is one of the main challenges faced by the insurance industry with regard to transparency.
 It is important to ARAG that all product information and contractual conditions are as easy for people to understand as possible, for instance through the use of illustrative examples to explain unavoidable legal jargon.
 Texts for insurance terms and conditions, brochures, and product information are checked using software based on the criteria of the Hohenheim comprehensibility index (HVI) and then optimized accordingly.